Regionalliga Südwest: Owners and shareholders

-Promotion to the 3rd Liga

-The league champions of the five new regional leagues no longer have the right to direct promotion to the 3rd Liga.
-Instead, the five league winners and the runners-up of the Süd/Südwest would play-off for three promotion spots.
-The play-offs are played in home-and-away format, and the two clubs from the Süd/Südwest region can not be paired against each other.

-As four teams were relegated from the 3rd Liga at the end of the 2018–19 season, the Regionalliga Südwest champions Waldhof Mannheim, along with their counterparts from the Nordost and West, were promoted directly to the league.
-In 2020, the three direct promotion spots will go to the Südwest champions and the champions of the two leagues that participated in the promotion play-off in the previous season, while the champions of the Nordost and the West participate in the play-off.
-This format was initially installed as a temporary solution until the DFB-Bundestag in September 2019 decided on a format that could have enabled all Regionalliga champions to be promoted.
-On that date, the Bundestag delegates voted to grant the Südwest and West champions two direct promotions indefinitely starting in 2021.
-A third direct promotion place will be assigned according to a rotation principle among the Regionalliga Nord, Nordost and Bayern champions.
-The representatives from the remaining two Regionalligen will determine the fourth promoted club in two-legged playoffs.

-Qualifying
+Inaugural qualification

 The new league was nominally going to have 18 clubs; however, in its first, transitional season the DFB permitted up to 22 clubs in the league.
-Restrictions existed on reserve sides.
-No more than seven reserve teams were permitted per Regionalliga; should there be more in a league the additional ones would have to be moved to a different Regionalliga.
+Restrictions existed on reserve sides, with no more than seven reserve teams were permitted per Regionalliga.
 Reserve teams of 3rd Liga clubs are not permitted to play in the Regionalliga.
-The make up of the clubs entering the new Regionalligas from the leagues below was left to the regional football association and not regulated by the DFB.
+The make-up of the clubs entering the new Regionalligas from the leagues below was left to the regional football association and not regulated by the DFB.

-One exception to the rule was the Bavarian club FC Bayern Alzenau, who had traditionally played in Hesse's league system.
-This club would participate in the new Regionalliga Südwest, at their own request, rather than in the Regionalliga Bayern.
+An exception was the Bavarian club FC Bayern Alzenau, who had traditionally played in Hesse's league system.
+This club participated in the new Regionalliga Südwest, at their own request, rather than in the Regionalliga Bayern.

 19 clubs qualified to play in the league's first season (2012–13):